Fadyazmy/developersfoundation/nob_api/!composer_and_plugins/README.md

+### Setting up the Composer and Dependencies

-OK so lets assume we are all just using JetBrains IDE (phpstorm or webstorm), to setup comperser and install apps:
+We will assume you use JetBrains IDE (phpstorm or webstorm), to setup composer and install apps:

 1. Hop under Tools -> Composer -> Init Composer...
 2. Click Download Composer